 ‘Fun For The Whole Family’

-Due to the ongoing situation with coronavirus and following government recomendations the museum will be closed to the public for at least the next two weeks.
-We are sorry for the inconvenience and will keep this site up to date as soon as more information is available.
+Due to the ongoing situation with COVID-19 and following government recommendations the museum will be closed to the public until further notice.
+We are sorry for the inconvenience but the health safety of our visitors and volunteers is our priority.
+We will keep this site up to date as soon as more information is available.

 We are open on Friday, Saturday and Sundays throughout the year.